Maxvandermeij/az204webapp/README.md

 az webapp config -h
 ```

 We don't want the app to be run under 32bit and we don't want the application to go into idle mode.
-We are paying for the computing power anyway based on time.
+We are paying for compute power based on time not load anyway.
 Let's set them correctly so that the default values are replaced by what we want.

- - platform (64bit)
- - idle time of app (off)

 ```ps
 az webapp config set --use-32bit-worker-process false -n $appname -g $rgname